-- 3.1.1. to provide a safe environment in which children can learn - 3.1.2. identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm. - 3.1.3. to take appropriate action, working with other services as needed. - 3.1.4. to keep themselves updated with the systems within the academy which support safeguarding that were explained to them as part of their induction (including the staff Code of Conduct).
-This includes knowing the role, and working with, the academy's designated safeguarding lead. - 3.1.5. to ensure they receive appropriate child protection training which is regularly updated. - 3.1.6.
-In addition to working with the designated safeguarding lead or deputy, staff members should be aware that they may be asked to support social workers to take decisions about individual children.
+- 3.1.1.to provide a safe environment in which children can learn - 3.1.2.identify children who may be in need of extra help or who are suffering, or are likely to suffer, significant harm. - 3.1.3.to take appropriate action, working with other services as needed. - 3.1.4.to keep themselves updated with the systems within the academy which support safeguarding that were explained to them as part of their induction (including the staff Code of Conduct).
+This includes knowing the role, and working with, the academy's designated safeguarding lead. - 3.1.5.to ensure they receive appropriate safeguarding and child protection training (including digital safeguarding/online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated. - 3.1.6.In addition to working with the designated safeguarding lead or deputy, staff members should be aware that they may be asked to support social workers to take decisions about individual children.